 Brad started working with MIRA Peds in 2009 as the Research Assistant after receiving a Bachelor of Science with Honours in Neuroscience from Dalhousie University.
 As his research experience grew through working on many different MIRA Peds studies, his position evolved over time to Research Manager.
 He holds administrative responsibilities that facilitate the success of research studies by supporting the gastroenterologists and MIRA Peds staff members.
 Brad coordinates the clinical research studies which the gastroenterologists use to investigate different ways to treat diseases.
-These studies can provide patients additional treatment options and access to therapies not yet available outside a research study.
+These studies can provide patients additional treatment options and access to therapies not yet available outside of a research study.

 Melissa Crane BSc MHA Research Coordinator

 Melissa is a research coordinator who has been working with MIRA Peds since September 2015.
 She holds a Bachelor of Science in Psychology & Neuroscience from Acadia University, and a Master of Health Administration from Dalhousie University.
 Melissa collaborates on a study called TUMMY-CD, which aims to create a validated patient reported signs and symptoms index for pediatric Crohn’s disease.
 She is also involved in various studies with MIRA on topics including patient engagement and knowledge translation.
 In her spare time, Melissa serves on the Emerging Health Leaders Nova Scotia Executive Council, and loves running with her dog.

 Amy Postmaa BSc MA Research Coordinator